-Government agencies except those under the command of a United States area military commander shall be located on the same compound."
+The same Act that creates these new Embassy construction standards also requires that, "In selecting sites for new United States diplomatic facilities abroad, all personnel of United States Government agencies except those under the command of a United States area military commander shall be located on the same compound."
 This portion of the Act is known as the "co-location" requirement and is most often cited as the mandate for the closure of stand-alone American Centers and their subsequent absorption into Embassy facilities as truncated IRCs.
-There is a waiver for this requirement, but it has rarely been adopted and only on a case-by-case basis.
+There is a waiver for this requirement, but it has rarely been adopted and only on a case-by-case.
 The only blanket exception is for the Peace Corps, which was given a Congressional exemption (see Appendix).

-According to data provided by the State Department, those IRCs located off the compound receive significantly more visitors than those located on the compound.
-As the chart below illustrates, in the Middle East-perhaps our area most in need of outreach-with 12 IRCs on Embassy compounds and 4 located off, those off the compound received almost six times as many visitors per month (843) as those on the compound (139).
+According to data provided by the State Department, those IRCs located off the compound receive significantly more visitor than those located on the compound.
+As the chart below illustrates, in the Middle East - perhaps our area most in need of outreach - with 12 IRCs on Embassy compounds and 4 located off, those off the compound received almost six times as many visitors per month (843) as those on the compound (139).
 IRCs in Latin America, East Asia, South Central Asia have even greater disparities.